RickySaif/RickySaif.github.io/pages/money.md

 > Social justice for every Indonesian citizen.

-There's no social justice with widening income inequality.
+Not only simpler & inviting, it's also fit the narrative.
+As there's no social justice with widening income inequality.
 Coming from a low-income family helps me to care about this issue.

 Do you care?
 Let's help them.
 Subscribe & share:

+<a href="https://sila-kelima.com" target="_blank">Sila Kelima's Website➚</a>

-<a href="https://www.youtube.com/@SilaKelimaPancasila" target="_blank">Youtube Sila Kelima➚</a>
+<a href="https://www.youtube.com/@YayasanSilaKelima" target="_blank">Youtube Sila Kelima➚</a>

-<a href="https://www.tiktok.com/@silakelimapancasila" target="_blank">Tiktok Sila Kelima➚</a>
+<a href="https://www.tiktok.com/@rizky_silakelima" target="_blank">Tiktok➚</a>